10. Optimization and Nonlinear Solvers#

 The other reason is that different types of optimization problems require different algorithms.

-A good pure-Julia solution for the (unconstrained or box-bounded) optimization of univariate and multivariate function is the Optim.jl package.
+A good pure-Julia solution for the (unconstrained or box-bounded) optimization of univariate and multivariate functions is the Optim.jl package.

 Univariate optimization defaults to a robust hybrid optimization routine called Brent’s method.